ProtoFaze/TimetableConverter/README.md

 To set up the Python script and automation workflow locally on your device,
 please follow the instructions in the attached PDF and recording from the link above

-The section onwards are the instructions to set up the automation via GitHub actions after committing your script to GitHub prepare a requirements.txt in the root folder and paste in these dependencies to allow the workflow to import the necessary libraries
+The section onwards are the instructions to set up the automation via GitHub actions
+after committing your script to GitHub.
+prepare a requirements.txt in the root folder and paste in these dependencies to allow the workflow to import the necessary libraries

     requests==2.25.1